-Some vehicle applications will utilize an inductive signature circuit to monitor the torque converter clutch.
+All vehicle applications will utilize an inductive signature circuit to monitor the torque converter clutch.
 The ISIG circuit monitors the current signature of the TCC solenoid as the solenoid is commanded on.
 A solenoid that functions properly will show a characteristic decrease in current as the solenoid starts to move.
-If the solenoid is malfunctioning, the current will not change (P1740).
+If the solenoid is malfunctioning, the current will not change (P1740) .
 In some applications, the ISIG test is run in conjunction with the other transmission functional tests.
+The lack of communication between the ISIG chip and the PCM microprocessor is also monitored (P1636).